WHAT IS THE CARES ACT HIGHER EDUCATION EMERGENCY RELIEF FUND?

 HOW DOES UCA DETERMINE WHICH STUDENTS ARE ELIGIBLE FOR FUNDING?

 We have used several indicators to identify the students who have the greatest need.
 One of these indicators of need is students who were carrying a balance from the spring 2020 semester.
-Another indicator of need is students who received a Pell grant in the spring 2020 semester.
+Another indicator of need is students who received a Pell grant in the spring 2020 semester and entering students who have unmet need and are receiving a Pell grant in the fall 2020 semester.

 HOW MANY UCA STUDENTS ARE ELIGIBLE TO RECEIVE CARES ACT FUNDING?